Giovanna10/chat_wave/README.md

 - [Folder Structure](#folder-structure)
 - [Design Patterns](#design-patterns)

-### Libraries Used {#libraries-used}
+### Libraries Used

 The Chat Application utilizes several libraries to enhance its functionality and user experience:

-Firebase: used for database management, including real-time data synchronization and user authentication.
+**Firebase**: used for database management, including real-time data synchronization and user authentication.

-Material UI: used for building the application's user interface, providing a clean and modern design.
+**Material UI**: used for building the application's user interface, providing a clean and modern design.
+Too bad that I could not apply it correctly because there was not enough time

-React Router DOM: used for handling client-side routing, allowing for seamless navigation between different parts of the application.
+**React Router DOM**: used for handling client-side routing, allowing for seamless navigation between different parts of the application.

-React Hook Form: employed for efficient form management.
+**React Hook Form**: employed for efficient form management.

-Yup: used for managing form validation schemas, ensuring data integrity and accuracy.
+**Yup**: used for managing form validation schemas, ensuring data integrity and accuracy.

-### Folder Structure {#folder-structure}
+### Folder Structure

-The project's folder structure is organized by file type and functionality to maintain a clean and maintainable codebase.
+The project's folder structure is organized by file type, because the project is small.
 Here's an overview of the main folders:

-components
+- components
-hooks
+- hooks
-utils
+- utils

-### Design Patterns {#design-patterns}
+### Design Patterns

-1. Compound Pattern (Chat Page)
+1. **Compound Pattern** (Chat Page)

    The application employs the compound pattern on the Chat page.
 It uses the Context API to retrieve chat user data.

-2. Hooks Pattern
+2. **Hooks Pattern**

    The application follows the hooks pattern extensively.
 Functional components and React hooks are used to manage component state, side effects, and global state, leading to a more modular and readable codebase.

 Thank you for using the Chat Application.
 Happy chatting!